peter88213/novelyst_matrix/docs/template/index.md

 ## License

-This is Open Source software, and the *nv_matrix* plugin is licensed under GPLv3.
+This is Open Source software, and the *noveltree_matrix* plugin is licensed under GPLv3.
 See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/peter88213/noveltree_matrix/blob/main/LICENSE) file.